DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Just like muscles disappearing from a strong body.
 The wings, which lost all feathers, which were beautifully white, faded...

-[I'm Alfreya reincarnation.
+[I'm Alfreyja reincarnation.
 Now resuming the role of foreign gods hero.]

 In the angel's eyes there was no longer any light of consciousness.
 The wings, from which the feathers fell off, became a mere shadow of itself.